Discovering Copenhagen: A Tour of its Modern Marvels and Historical Landmarks

 Hello!
 I’m Pernille.

-My work is especially inspired by Hans Christian Andersen, Danish traditions, Copenhagen’s changing neighborhoods — and hygge, the Danish way of creating warmth, comfort, and connection in everyday life.
+My work is especially inspired by Hans Christian Andersen, Copenhagen’s history, and changing neighborhoods.
 Whether I’m guiding you through grand landmarks, charming streets, or seasonal stories, my goal is always the same: to help you feel connected to the city and leave with a deeper understanding of its people, past, and personality.

 If you enjoy thoughtful storytelling, gentle adventure, and discovering places through local eyes, I’d love to walk Copenhagen with you.
 Just bring comfortable shoes — I’ll take care of the stories (and a little Danish hygge along the way).